neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 # Ask a question - retrieves context and generates answer
 response = rag.search(
     query_text="What are the main risk factors?",
-    retriever_config={"top_k": 5}
-)
+    retriever_config={"top_k": 5},  # Pass parameters to the retriever
+    return_context=True              # Include retrieved chunks in response )

 print(response.answer)           # The LLM-generated answer
-print(response.retriever_result) # The retrieved context (if return_context=True)
+print(response.retriever_result) # The retrieved context
 ```

+The `retriever_config` dictionary passes parameters directly to the retriever's `search()` method.
+Common parameters include `top_k` for controlling how many chunks to retrieve.

 ### Run the Notebook

-**To build your first pipeline, run `03_vector_retriever.ipynb`**
+**To build your first pipeline, run [`03_vector_retriever.ipynb`](03_vector_retriever.ipynb)**

 In this notebook, you will:
-- Initialize a `VectorRetriever` with your vector index
+- Initialize a `VectorRetriever` with the `chunkEmbeddings` index
-- Test retrieval with sample queries and examine results
+- Run diagnostic searches to inspect retrieval results and scores
-- Configure a `BedrockLLM` for answer generation
+- Configure a `BedrockLLM` for answer generation (Claude via Bedrock)
-- Build a complete `GraphRAG` pipeline
+- Build a complete `GraphRAG` pipeline combining retrieval and generation
-- Ask questions and receive grounded answers
+- Ask questions and receive grounded answers based on retrieved context
+- Experiment with different queries to see how the pipeline responds

-**Expected outcome:** A working GraphRAG pipeline that answers questions using your SEC filing data.
+**Expected outcome:** A working GraphRAG pipeline that answers questions using your SEC filing data, with the ability to inspect both the retrieved context and generated answers.

 ---